-Fig. 2.18: Installing EXPRESSCLUSTER on Server 1 and starting Server 2 $\,$ clplcnsc --reregister
+Fig. 2.18: Installing EXPRESSCLUSTER on Server 1 and starting Server 2 clpsvcctrl.sh --enable core

-6. Upload the cluster configuration data in the config mode of Cluster WebUI you connected to.
+- 6. Upload the cluster configuration data in the config mode of Cluster WebUI you connected to. - If you use a fixed term license, run the following command:

-7. On the replaced server, run the clphdinit command.

-'''

-clphdinit --create force <hybrid disk resource name(example: hd1)>

-'''

-8. Set the EXPRESSCLUSTER service to start on the failed server and the other server connecting to the same shared disk.
+- 7. On the replaced server, run the clphdinit command. - # clphdinit --create force <hybrid disk resource name(example: hdl)> - 8.
+Set the EXPRESSCLUSTER service to start on the failed server and the other server connecting to the same shared disk.